varesso/l8w8jwtgui/README.md

 ---

-This GUI's source code is [Apache-2.0 licensed](https://github.com/GlitchedPolygons/l8w8jwtgui/blob/main/LICENSE) and available on [github.com/GlitchedPolygons/l8w8jwtgui](https://github.com/GlitchedPolygons/l8w8jwtgui) - but also available for purchase on [glitchedpolygons.com](https://glitchedpolygons.com) (ships with some cool, additional stuff, PDF files/manual, etc...).
+This GUI's source code is [Apache-2.0 licensed](https://github.com/GlitchedPolygons/l8w8jwtgui/blob/main/LICENSE) and available on [github.com/GlitchedPolygons/l8w8jwtgui](https://github.com/GlitchedPolygons/l8w8jwtgui) - but also available for purchase on [glitchedpolygons.com](https://glitchedpolygons.com/store/software/l8w8jwt-gui) (ships with some cool, additional stuff, PDF files/manual, comfy .RPM and .DEB files for easy installation on Linux, etc...).

 Please consider buying it from there to support the development of nifty tools like this :)